CBD Oil for Nausea and Appetite ENHANCEMENT

 What about appetite augmentation?

 A lack of appetite can be caused by dozens of reasons – and it’s not always a serious problem.
-If you have a cold, ate large meal, or are pregnant, you might not feel very hungry.
+If you have a cold, eating a large meal, or are pregnant, you might not feel very hungry.
 However, sometimes, more serious conditions like depression, anxiety, diseases, or stress can cause a lack of appetite that may be more serious.

 Although there are a few pharmaceutical drugs that can be prescribed to help increase appetite, the side effects that can come with it often make people leery of taking the medicine